1. Where do I input my program’s report?

-- Look at examples of programs that used their assessment results.
+- Look at examples of how programs used their assessment results.

 - Borrow a book from our lending library in our office.

-6. How does the report help my program?
+6. Why do we submit reports?
+How does the report help my program?

 The report assists programs in documenting assessment activities and evidence-based curriculum changes.
 More than once the we have heard that assessment coordinators left UHM and took assessment files with them.
 The reports are available in an easily accessible location on our website.

 The report keeps the program on track for Program Review.
 The Program Review process requires a review of the program’s assessment activities and evidence-based curriculum changes.
 Your program’s assessment reports are automatically submitted as part of the department’s self-study, and they are given to the external reviewers.
 Note: program with professional accreditation are exempted from UHM Program Review.